-There are 138 solar companies at work in Georgia, investing $18 million to install solar on homes and businesses.
+There are more than 197 solar companies at work in Georgia, investing $79 million to install solar on homes and businesses.
 Georgia has very strong solar potential.
 State law has made it illegal for Georgia residents to participate in power purchase agreements, a financing mechanism that has been crucial to the growth of the solar industry in other states.

 Facts on the Georgia Solar Industry

-- There are currently more than 146 solar companies at work throughout the value chain in Georgia, employing 800.
+- There are currently more than 201 solar companies at work throughout the value chain in Georgia, employing 3,185 people.

-- The 495 MW of solar energy currently installed in Georgia ranks the state 12th in the country in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 3,200 homes.
+- The 495 MW of solar energy currently installed in Georgia ranks the state 12th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 54,000 homes.